bitovi/github-actions-docker-publish/README.md

 Please feel free to copy and customize this action for your specific use case, just give some credit to Bitovi as the orignal authors.

 ## Need help?
-Not sure where to start, Bitovi has consultants that can help.
-Drop into [Bitovi's Community Slack](https://www.bitovi.com/community/slack), and hit us up in the `#devops` channel!
+Bitovi has consultants that can help.
+Drop into [Bitovi's Community Slack](https://www.bitovi.com/community/slack), and talk to us in the `#devops` channel!

 Need DevOps Consulting Services?
 Head over to https://www.bitovi.com/devops-consulting, and book a free consultation.